-An ode to the leaderless, often indigenous, climate justice movements worldwide in 2019, Mass Movements demonstrates climate action as individual agency, with no central hero, united in science, looking up, with hope, in defense of the natural world.
+Inspired by the leaderless, often indigenous, climate justice movements worldwide in 2019, Mass Movements demonstrates climate action as a collection of animated agents, with no central hero, looking up, with hope, in defense of the natural world.

 The series is arranged so that the viewer, looking at the painting, must imagine looking up, must imagine having hope that humans have the collective will necessary to avert worsening catastrophes.

-Mass Movements intentionally moves deeper, from a forest floor, to a seafloor, to a volcano chamber, to underline the importance of rooting deeply in this moment in earth's history, to imagine new (or maybe just ancient) ways to relate to earth and conduct business that are more regenerative and just.
+Mass Movements successively deepens, from a forest floor, to a seafloor, to a volcano chamber, to underline the importance of rooting deeply in this moment in earth's history, to imagine new (or rather, ancient) ways to relate and trade that are more regenerative and just.

 Individually, the paintings have different concepts, developed alongside major climatic events in late 2019/early 2020: